CD Investment Basics

 - When will I get my money back?

 - Is early withdrawal possible, and what is the penalty?

 - How much will I earn, and is this rate guaranteed?

 - Does the interest rate ever change?

 Money Market Accounts

 CDs aren’t the only safe investments at your bank.
 Money market accounts also pay more than savings accounts, but they offer more flexibility than CDs: you’ll often get a checkbook or debit card that you can use to spend from the account.
-However, withdrawals (or spending) might be limited to three times per month.
+However, the number of withdrawals and deposits is subject to monthly limits.
 Learn more about money market accounts.

 Consumer Financial Protection Bureau.
 “What Is a Money Market Account?”
 Accessed Sept.
 10, 2020.